-Logo design by Types and Symbols Cover photo by Beauty Gurning Printed in the United States
+Logo design by Types and Symbols Printed in the United States

 The information presented in the following pages is a statement of the policies and procedures at Weimar University at the time of printing.
 However, the policies, prices, and fees may change without prior notice.
 The Office of Academic Affairs and/or Residence Hall Deans may be contacted for further information in regard to changes or clarification of particular items.